dmitrypol/dmitrypol.github.io/_posts/2018-04-16-processing-time-series-data.md

 categories: aws elastic terraform
 ---

 Modern software systems can collect LOTS of time series data.
 It could be an analytics platform tracking user interactions or it could be IoT system receiving measurements from sensors.
 How do we process this data in timely and cost effective way?
-We will explore different options below.
+We will explore two different approaches below.

 * TOC
 {:toc}